Jobs Café

 Cincinnati Children’s Theatre

-Cincinnati Children’s Theatre provides programming services for children ages 4-12 years old, with 7 years being the average age.
+Cincinnati Children’s Theatre provides programming services for children aged 4-12 years old, with 7 years being the average age.
 With the Emery Theatre as their permanent home, the theatre will be able to expand programming and include productions targeted for very specific age groups.
-The rehabilitation will enable the non-profit to reach more disadvantaged children […]
+The rehabilitation will enable the non-profit to reach more disadvantaged children by expanding its partnership with the Cincinnati Public School system.
+These school aged children will be exposed to the arts through programs and productions.

 Freestore Foodbank